Nebrethar/Docs-Diversity-Inclusion-Badging/Event/Criteria-per-Category/Attendee-Demographics.md

 # Attendee Demographics

-Question: How diverse and inclusive are the attendees?
+Metric Question: How diverse and inclusive are the attendees?

 ## Questions